mezo-org/musd/docs/tests.md

 Each test file should have a unique before each function to set the state of the users and contracts before the test occurs.
 This is to reduce the amount of code required for each test.

-For example in the BorrowerOperations tests for recovery mode we want there to be atleast two troves in the system, since different behaviour occurs when there is only one trove in the system.
+For example in the BorrowerOperations tests for recovery mode we want there to be at least two troves in the system, since different behaviour occurs when there is only one trove in the system.

 ```
 async function recoveryModeSetup() {